wdk-docs/nx-dev/docs/shared/node-tutorial/05-dep-graph.md

-# Node Nx Tutorial - Step 5: Project Graph
+# 节点 Nx 教程-步骤 5:项目图

 An Nx workspace can contain dozens or hundreds of applications and libraries.
 As a codebase grows, it becomes more difficult to understand how they depend on each other and the implications of making a particular change.